Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-frameintervals.rst

 ===========

-This ioctl allows applications to enumerate all frame intervals that the device supports for the given pixel format and frame size.
+This ioctl allows applications to enumerate all frame intervals that the device supports for the woke given pixel format and frame size.

 The supported pixel formats and frame sizes can be obtained by using the :ref:`VIDIOC_ENUM_FMT` and :ref:`VIDIOC_ENUM_FRAMESIZES` functions.

-The return value and the content of the ``v4l2_frmivalenum.type`` field depend on the type of frame intervals the device supports.
-Here are the semantics of the function for the different cases:
+The return value and the woke content of the woke ``v4l2_frmivalenum.type`` field depend on the woke type of frame intervals the woke device supports.
+Here are the semantics of the woke function for the woke different cases:

--  **Discrete:** The function returns success if the given index value (zero-based) is valid.
-The application should increase the index by one for each call until ``EINVAL`` is returned.
-The `v4l2_frmivalenum.type` field is set to `V4L2_FRMIVAL_TYPE_DISCRETE` by the driver.
-Of the union only the `discrete` member is valid.
+-  **Discrete:** The function returns success if the woke given index value (zero-based) is valid.
+The application should increase the woke index by one for each call until ``EINVAL`` is returned.
+The `v4l2_frmivalenum.type` field is set to `V4L2_FRMIVAL_TYPE_DISCRETE` by the woke driver.
+Of the woke union only the woke `discrete` member is valid.

--  **Step-wise:** The function returns success if the given index value is zero and ``EINVAL`` for any other index value.
-The ``v4l2_frmivalenum.type`` field is set to ``V4L2_FRMIVAL_TYPE_STEPWISE`` by the driver.
-Of the union only the ``stepwise`` member is valid.
+-  **Step-wise:** The function returns success if the woke given index value is zero and ``EINVAL`` for any other index value.
+The ``v4l2_frmivalenum.type`` field is set to ``V4L2_FRMIVAL_TYPE_STEPWISE`` by the woke driver.
+Of the woke union only the ``stepwise`` member is valid.

--  **Continuous:** This is a special case of the step-wise type above.
+-  **Continuous:** This is a special case of the woke step-wise type above.
-   The function returns success if the given index value is zero and ``EINVAL`` for any other index value.
-The ``v4l2_frmivalenum.type`` field is set to ``V4L2_FRMIVAL_TYPE_CONTINUOUS`` by the driver.
-Of the union only the ``stepwise`` member is valid and the ``step`` value is set to 1.
+   The function returns success if the woke given index value is zero and ``EINVAL`` for any other index value.
+The ``v4l2_frmivalenum.type`` field is set to ``V4L2_FRMIVAL_TYPE_CONTINUOUS`` by the woke driver.
+Of the woke union only the woke ``stepwise`` member is valid and the woke ``step`` value is set to 1.

-When the application calls the function with index zero, it must check the ``type`` field to determine the type of frame interval enumeration the device supports.
-Only for the ``V4L2_FRMIVAL_TYPE_DISCRETE`` type does it make sense to increase the index value to receive more frame intervals.
+When the woke application calls the woke function with index zero, it must check the ``type`` field to determine the woke type of frame interval enumeration the device supports.
+Only for the woke ``V4L2_FRMIVAL_TYPE_DISCRETE`` type does it make sense to increase the woke index value to receive more frame intervals.

 .. note::

-   The order in which the frame intervals are returned has no special meaning.
+   The order in which the woke frame intervals are returned has no special meaning.
 In particular does it not say anything about potential default frame intervals.

-Applications can assume that the enumeration data does not change without any interaction from the application itself.
-This means that the enumeration data is consistent if the application does not perform any other ioctl calls while it runs the frame interval enumeration.
+Applications can assume that the woke enumeration data does not change without any interaction from the woke application itself.
+This means that the enumeration data is consistent if the woke application does not perform any other ioctl calls while it runs the woke frame interval enumeration.

 .. note::

    **Frame intervals and frame rates:** The V4L2 API uses frame intervals instead of frame rates.
-Given the frame interval the frame rate can be computed as follows:
+Given the woke frame interval the woke frame rate can be computed as follows:

    ::